5 Combat Engineer Regiment: International

 The first deployment outside Canada took place as part of Operation GREYBEARD from March to July 1983 in Cyprus.
 The Regiment was deploy again to Cyprus in October 1987 in support of the 5th Light Artillery Regiment of Canada.
 5 CER took part in operations: RECORD in Kuwait in 1991, CAVALIER in former Yugoslavia between 1992 and 1995, HARMONY in Croatia in 1993 and 1995, ALLIANCE in Bosnia in 1996, STABLE in Haiti in 1996, PALLADIUM ROTO 5, 9, 10 and 14 in Bosnia from 1998 to 2003, PRUDENCE in the Central African Republic in 1999, TORRENT in Turkey in 1999, TOUCAN in East Timor in 1999 and HESTIA in Haiti following the earthquake 2010.
 Operation IMPACT as engineer instructors and advisers to train the Iraqi armed forces between 2018 and 2022.

 5 CER was also heavily involved in Afghanistan, among other things on Operation ATHENA in 2003, 2007 and 2009 during Canada's participation in the International Security and Assistance Force.

+5 CER had six soldiers killed in Afghanistan.

 Since 2014, Canada has provided assistance and training to Ukraine with Operation UNIFIER on which members of the regiment have been involved.
 In 2021 the Commanding Officer of the 5 Combat Engineer Regiment, Lieutenant-Colonel L. Gilbert, CD, assumed command of Operation UNIFIER for Rotation 11.

 Members of 5 CER take part in Operation REASSURANCE in Latvia.
 They are there as part of NATO assurance and deterrence measures.
 These measures are intended to strengthen NATO's collective defence.
 As part of this operation, the Canadian Armed Forces conduct training, exercises, and specific NATO tasks.